Maggie Overby is an interior designer, a DIY-er extraordinaire, and a seasoned expert in both peel and stick wallpaper and traditional wallpaper.

 How to Prepare Your Walls for Peel and Stick Wallpaper

-Before you get started on your project, it’s important to clean your surface by wiping with a damp cloth or wet rag.
+Before you get started on your project, it’s important to prepare your surface for peel and stick wallpaper.
+First start by wiping with a damp cloth or wet rag.
 Make sure your surface is completely dry before you begin application.

 For an easier install, we recommend that you remove switch plates and outlet covers prior to installation.
 Make sure the electricity at source is turned off prior to removal.